Next | Previous

 The function returns a list containing four numbers that indicates the x1, y1, x2, and y2 of the clipping region in the image.

-• list
+• @returns: list

-set_resolution(res_x, res_y)
+.set_resolution(res_x, res_y)

 Sets the resolution of the the image across both axis.